tkuriyama/cryptopals/README.md

 ## F#

-The F# 4.1 implementations are the most complete, covering Sets 1 - 6, excepting the problems in Set 4 that require server interactions0
+The F# 4.1 implementations are the most complete, covering Sets 1 - 6, excepting the problems in Set 4 that require server interactions.

-# Rust
+## Rust

-THe latest set of implementations, a work in progress.
+The latest set of implementations, a work in progress.